 What this plugin does is take that same basic coupon system that we showed you in the last section and add dozens of new features to it.
 To show you how that works in action, we’ll be using it to set up a free shipping coupon.

 Out of the box, WooCommerce doesn’t enable you to create free shipping coupons.
-Using Advanced Coupons, you can do that by going into the Coupons > Add New tab and enable the Allow free shipping option under Coupon data > General:
+Using Advanced Coupons, you can do that by going into the Coupons > Add New tab and enabling the Allow free shipping option under Coupon data > General:

 That’s just one example of a unique coupon that you can create using Advanced Coupons.
 Let’s take a look at some others.

-3. Offer a Self-Appplying WooCommerce Coupon
+3. Offer self-applying coupons in WooCommerce

 One of the only downsides of using coupons in WooCommerce is that customers need to remember to apply them.
 That’s not a dealbreaker but it also means that a lot of visitors might forget they have a coupon in the first place.

+It’s called ‘auto-apply’ and it does precisely what its name implies (and there’s also a one-click apply option).
 You can enable auto-apply for any coupon by opening its settings and looking for the Auto Apply Coupon widget to the right of the screen:

 Although auto-apply is a fantastic setting if you want to improve usability, it also means you have to be extra careful about coupon limits and restrictions.